pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_package_vulnerabilities.hbs.md

-## tanzu insight package vulnerabilities
+# tanzu insight package vulnerabilities

-Get package vulnerabilities
+Use this command to get package vulnerabilities.

 ## <a id='synopsis'></a>Synopsis